 The RAZ Memory Cell Phone has one primary screen.
-The screen accommodates up to six contacts, with contact pictures and names underneath.
+The default setting is for the screen to accommodate up to six contacts, with contact pictures and names underneath.
 The pictures help individuals who cannot always remember the names of their contacts or who may have difficulty reading.
+For those individuals who require more than six contacts, there is an option to include up to twenty-four contacts.
+This option is controlled in the online portal discussed below.
+All of these contacts are presented with pictures and names underneath; the user scrolls vertically to locate the contact they wish to call.
+The caregiver controls the order in which the contacts appear.
 There is also a button to call 911, or the RAZ Emergency Service.
 The user does not have to enter the digits.
 To make calls, the user taps and holds the picture of the person they want to call.
 That’s it!
 There is no menu system, no apps, no ability access settings …etc.

 The RAZ Memory Cell Phone focuses on creating the simplest possible environment.
 With this in mind, the volume button is disabled and is always set to maximum, and the screen does not even lock or go to “sleep”.
 The display is always on.
+There is also an option to disable the power button in case the user has difficulty turning the phone back on or has a habit of inadvertently going into Safe Mode.
 Here is a demonstration video of the RAZ Memory Cell Phone.

 Normally a phone’s features are managed in device settings or in individual applications.
 In the case of the RAZ Memory Cell Phone, to maximize simplicity, the phone is managed through an easy-to-use online portal that can be accessed by the caregiver from anywhere in the world.

 The portal allows the caregiver to add and edit contacts, including pictures.
-Currently there is a maximum of six contacts which appear on the one screen.
-In the near future, however, there will be an option to increase the number of contacts beyond six.
 The caregiver can also use the portal to limit all incoming calls to those from contacts, preventing unwanted predatory calls from people who may take advantage of individuals with memory loss.
 The portal can further be used to make all calls go automatically to the speaker.
 Watch a video of the online portal.